vscode-neovim/vscode-neovim/CONTRIBUTING.md

   run `npx husky` to install them.
 - run `npm run format` to automatically format typescript and lua code.
 - run `npm run lint` to check for errors in typescript code.

+The test scripts set `$NEOVIM_DEBUG` which has these effects:

+- Starts `nvim` with `--listen` argument, so Nvim listens on localhost TCP port.

+### Run Tests from CLI

+Build the extension (the `test` task only builds the test code, not the application code).
+Run this in a separate
+terminal:

+    npm run webpack-dev

+Run the tests in another terminal:

+    npm run test

+### Write Tests

+Tests can access the `vscode` API but cannot import modules from the extension codebase.
+For example this will not work:

+    // Cannot do this in tests.
+    import { MainController } from "../../main_controller";

+Instead, tests can invoke a vscode command which calls into the extension.

+    await commands.executeCommand("vscode-neovim.foo");

 ## Design Principles